 - you need to make the IT process faster and quicker and easier for your business

-The right computer support person for you will:
+The right computer support provider for you will:

 - Listen to you – no matter how much they know about IT, they first have to learn about you, your business and your needs before they can be of any help to you.